-At Our Lady Guadalupe School we provide a robust school counseling program to help students meet their academic and career goals.
-The program’s framework is modeled after research-based standards for student success developed by the American School Counselor Association.
+At Our Lady Guadalupe School we provide a safe, inclusive, and collaborative environment where all students can develop the interpersonal skills that are the building blocks to reaching their personal, academic, and career goals.
+Our robust school counseling program is modeled after research-based standards for student success developed by the American School Counselor Association, and is centered around empathy, respect, inclusion, and being a servant leader.
 Aspects of the OLG school counseling program include in-class lessons, group work, and individual counseling sessions.

 Social-Emotional Learning Classes